awalnazif/pdsnd_github/README.md

 Project: Post your Work on GitHub

 ### Description
 This is a python app that runs analysis on data based on the city, month and day specified by the user.
+So far only three (3) cities are available in this app; Chicago, New York City and Washington.

 ### Files used
 1. chicago.csv